pointdeveloper/ionic-2-navigate-with-parameters/readme.md

 # Ionic 2 navigation with parameters
-## The code provided here is for the tutorial [here](http://pointdeveloper.com/ionic-2-beginner-navigating-between-pages/)
+## This code is for the tutorial [here](http://pointdeveloper.com/ionic-2-beginner-navigating-between-pages/)

 ##### If you find any issues with code let me know in the Comments secction of my site [pointDeveloper.com](http://pointdeveloper.com)
 ###### Twitter: @pointdeveloper